Hurricane Harvey Continues to Bring Devastation Across Southeast Texas

 — Donald J. Trump (@realDonaldTrump) August 27, 2017

-Although Harvey has been downgraded from a hurricane to a tropical storm, the flooding will likely last 4-5 more days, as areas across Texas prepare for further damage, including tornado and flash flood watches in Austin and San Antonio.
+Although Harvey has been downgraded from a hurricane to a tropical storm, the flooding will likely last four to five more days, and areas across Texas are preparing for further damage, including tornado and flash flood watches in Austin and San Antonio.
 Areas along the Gulf Coast could see 50 inches of rain within the week.

 The lasting damage of the hurricane’s devastation remains to be seen.
 “FEMA is going to be there for years,” says Brock Long, director of the Federal Emergency Management Agency.